theKidOfArcrania/MasterQuestJrSource/README.md

 This will first copy all the assets from the dump first, then expand all the image data diffs when compared to the underlying ROM dump, and then compile all the map shape/hit objects.
 This allows us to minimize the amount of assets that we would have lying in a public repo source tree.
+If you are queried about whether to clear the image/sprite directories, select yes at this point (since the only thing that's removed is dumped data).

 NOTE: If you think you have modified any image/sprite assets **make sure** to run `python3 initialize.py compress-images` early and often so that git can